CygnusDAO/cygnus-api/README.md

 <br />
 The api is accessible by all at: https://api.cygnusdao.finance

+## Features
+- Comprehensive Data: Access detailed information about Cygnus Finance on different chains.
+- User-Friendly Queries: Execute GraphQL queries to retrieve specific data points tailored to your needs.
+- Public API Access: The API is publicly accessible, making it easy for developers to integrate Cygnus Finance data into their applications.

-# Example Queries
+## Example Queries

-## Get all lender addresses on Arbitrum:
+### Get all lender addresses on Arbitrum:

 ```graphql
 query Lenders {